danielefrisanco/ptctest/README.md

 ### Catalogue
 It contains the list of products and the logic to search them
 ### Delivery charge rule
-It contains the logic to calculate the charge according to the rules
+It contains the logic to calculate the charge according to the rules passed

 ## Offers
 One class for each type of offer that holds its own logic and it is independent from the data